LinusSee/game_of_life/README.md

 - GameOfLife:
   - Case1: The game returns the correct board, i.e. the state, after creation
-  - Case2: When running an iteration, the returned board equals the next state
+  - Case2: The game returns the correct board after running an iteration
-  - Case3: When running multiple iterations, the returned board equals the next state
+  - Case3: The game returns the correct board after running multiple iterations